Structural Dynamics Descriptors for Metal Halide Perovskites: Methods

-\textbf{Local lattice parameters}: Lattice parameters of the unit cell are straightforward indicators of crystallographic phases for perovskite materials.
-These are defined globally from the dimensions of the supercell or locally from the atomic positions in the MD trajectory.
-We calculate three local lattice spacings $l_{a}$, $l_{b}$ and $l_{c}$ from the relative pairwise positions of the B-site cations following Ref. \onlinecite{vaspmlff_perov} and illustrated in Fig.~\ref{pseudocubic}.
-These local spacings are then converted into three (pseudo-cubic) local lattice parameters $l_{pc,a}$, $l_{pc,b}$ and $l_{pc,c}$ with the relationships $l_{pc,a} = \frac{l_{a}}{\sqrt{2}},\: l_{pc,b} = \frac{l_{b}}{\sqrt{2}},\: l_{pc,c} = \frac{l_{c}}{2}$.
+\textbf{Lattice parameters}: Lattice parameters of the unit cell are straightforward indicators of crystallographic phases for perovskite materials.
+These can be defined globally from the dimensions of the supercell or locally from the atomic positions in the MD trajectory.
+We calculate three local lattice spacings $l_{a}$, $l_{b}$ and $l_{c}$ from the relative pairwise positions of the B-site cations following Ref. \onlinecite{vaspmlff_perov} and illustrated in Fig.~\ref{structures}.
+These local spacings can be converted into three (pseudo-cubic) local lattice parameters $l_{pc,a}$, $l_{pc,b}$ and $l_{pc,c}$ with the relationships $l_{pc,a} = \frac{l_{a}}{\sqrt{2}},\: l_{pc,b} = \frac{l_{b}}{\sqrt{2}},\: l_{pc,c} = \frac{l_{c}}{2}$.

+\textbf{Octahedral distortions}: An obstacle to the analysis of perovskite structures is that the BX$_6$ octahedral building blocks are not rigid but deform in time.
+Group theory can be applied to construct a quantitative and compact measure of octahedral distortions.
+Magnitudes of the four irreducible distortion modes, namely $E_{g}$, $T_{2g}$, $T_{1u}$, $T_{2u}$, are computed for each octahedron in space and time, following the procedure outline by Morita et al.\cite{kazuki_distortion} The function uses the Hungarian order matcher method~\cite{hungarian_method} as implemented in \textsc{pymatgen}~\cite{pymatgen_original}.
+Gaussian peaks are fitted to each population to determine the mean and standard deviation of the dynamic distortion behaviour of the structure.
+Also, the octahedral distortions of the \textit{time-averaged} structure can be calculated to analyse static global distortions in the phase of interest.

-\textbf{Octahedral tilting}: A longstanding problem for quantifying the structural behaviour of the octahedra in HHP is how to accurately extract their state of tilt, taking into account the fact that there are coexisting octahedral distortions.
-We created a function to analyse the octahedral tilting based on the Hungarian order matcher method~\cite{hungarian_method} implemented in \textsc{pymatgen}~\cite{pymatgen_original}, which can match a tilted and distorted octahedron to a non-tilted perfect reference and output the three-dimensional tilting status as a rotation matrix, as well as the magnitudes of the four principal octahedral distortion modes~\cite{kazuki_distortion}.
-This method guarantees the exact matching of octahedra following the resolved connectivity of B and X-sites, and can thus eliminate anomalies arising from the structural mismatch, differing from the implementation used in Ref. \cite{kazuki_distortion}.
-We denote the tilting angle of an octahedron around axis $\alpha$ at time $t$ by:
+\textbf{Octahedral tilting}: Together with the identification and removal of distortion modes, each octahedron is matched to an ideal reference configuration.
+We created a function to simultaneously analyse the octahedral tilting and distortions and output the three-dimensional tilting status as a rotation matrix.
+This method follows the resolved connectivity of B and X-sites, and avoids anomalies arising from the structural mismatch, differing from the implementation used in Ref. \cite{kazuki_distortion}.